Need to know

 - Nespresso is the brand we usually associate with pod machines, but there are models at a range of prices from Aldi, Kmart, Sunbeam, Grinders, Lavazza, Vittoria and more

-- Coffee capsule pod machines are cheaper to buy than manual coffee machines, but the ongoing cost of pods or capsules will be higher than ground coffee
+- Coffee capsule pod machines are on average cheaper to buy than manual coffee machines, but the ongoing cost of pods or capsules is higher than ground coffee

-- Many – but not all – machines, let you use compatible capsules, that can be cheaper and offer you more variety.
+- Many – but not all – machines, let you use compatible capsules, which can be cheaper and offer you more variety.
 You may also like to consider recyclable or reusable pods

 Our experts independently review a range of coffee pod machines in our labs from various brands, ranging in price from $37 to $799.
 Each machine is ranked and given a score based on factors such as taste, how easy they are to use, how effective they are at frothing milk and consistency of temperature.

 You can read our full, detailed home espresso coffee machine reviews.
-But here's a breakdown of some of the key brands of coffee pod machines on offer and some further things to consider before you buy.
+But here's a breakdown of some of the key brands on offer and some further things to consider before you buy.

 The Aldi Expressi coffee machine is a popular choice for coffee pod machine lovers.

 The Aldi Expressi Multi Beverage Capsule Machine is available at certain times of the year for $79.99, with a two-year warranty.
 Design variations such as the Expressi Wave and Expressi Cube are also sometimes available.
 With just a couple of exceptions, the machine is only compatible with pods bought from Aldi, priced at $5.99 for a pack of 16 (37 cents each).